Places of Interest

 Joshua 24:25–27: So Joshua made a covenant with the people that day, and put in place statutes and rules for them at Shechem.
 26 And Joshua wrote these words in the Book of the Law of God.
 And he took a large stone and set it up there under the terebinth that was by the sanctuary of the Lord.
 27 And Joshua said to all the people, “Behold, this stone shall be a witness against us, for it has heard all the words of the Lord that he spoke to us.
 Therefore, it shall be a witness against you, lest you deal falsely with your God.”

-10. It was at Shechem the nation of Israel became divided, and Jeroboam reigned over the northern section (Israel) and Rehoboam over the southern section (Judah).
+11. At Shechem the nation of Israel became divided, and Jeroboam reigned over the northern section (Israel) and Rehoboam over the southern section (Judah).

 1 Kings 12:1–2: Rehoboam went to Shechem, for all Israel had come to Shechem to make him king.
 2 And as soon as Jeroboam the son of Nebat heard of it (for he was still in Egypt, where he had fled from King Solomon), then Jeroboam returned from Egypt.